D3rrickLa/QuickSetup/README.md

 # ⚡ QuickSetup

-A personal repository to store my favorite `winget` commands for quickly reinstalling essential apps and tools on a fresh Windows setup.
+A personal repository to store my favorite `winget` commands and other scripts for quickly reinstalling essential apps and tools on a fresh Windows setup.

 ## 🛠 Purpose